 Despite being such a common problem, the huge stigma attached to urinary incontinence means that almost half of sufferers wait at least five years before they get help.
 Yet female incontinence is nearly always due to a treatable, underlying medical condition.

-If you prefer not to see your GP, Somerset Urology Associates offer an excellent, discreet and sympathetic option for diagnosis and treatment.
+If you prefer not to see your GP, Somerset Urology offer an excellent, discreet and sympathetic option for diagnosis and treatment.

 Types of Female Urinary Incontinence